A decade of Learning and Growth with the Melton Foundation

 The outcome of this process serves as the definitive guide for all your efforts and commitment of resources set out from that point onwards

-With the opportunity to witness this at various times in the MF, I learned what it takes to step back at an organization level, dwell upon the vision for the future and distill this into an actionable plan for the community
+With the opportunity to witness this at various times in the MF, I learned what it takes to step back at an organizational level, dwell upon the vision for the future, and distill this into an actionable plan for the community

 Critically, there is a need to take great care in forging a new identity for yourself, all while doing your best to retain the essence of your past identity to the relevant extent